akhilpandit09/Frontend-Website-Development-Projects-Series/README.md

 # website Development Projects Series
-we are here using HTML, CSS, JavaScript, BootStrap, and PHP.
+we are here using HTML, CSS, JavaScript, and BootStrap to develop the websites.